Cray-HPE/docs-csm/operations/firmware/FAS_Use_Cases.md

   * The BIOS in question is running a version less than or equal to `1.2.5` as reported by Redfish or described by the `noSolution` operation in FAS.
 * The hardware model reported by Redfish is `wnc-rome`, which is now designated as `HPE CRAY EX425`.

-  If the Redfish model is different \(ignoring casing\) and the blades in question are not `Windom`, contact customer support.
+  (`ncn#`) If the Redfish model is different \(ignoring casing\) and the blades in question are not `Windom`, contact customer support.
 To find the model reported by Redfish, run the following:

   ```bash
   cray fas operations describe {operationID} --format json
   ```

+  Example output:

   ```json
   {